-When it comes to PPC, our biggest win is when we do keyword research to expand the account and add in new keywords we’re currently not getting impressions or clicks for (aka – net new traffic).
+When it comes to PPC, our biggest win is when we do keyword research to expand the account.
+This usually includes adding new keywords we’re currently not getting impressions or clicks for (also known as net new traffic).

-If you follow our favorite Single Keyword Ad Group blueprint for building search campaigns, then most of your PPC research efforts will revolve around finding new root keywords to bid on (short enough tail keywords that aren’t already getting impressions in your account).
+If you follow our Single Keyword Ad Group blueprint for building search campaigns, then most of your PPC research efforts will revolve around finding new root keywords to bid on.
+(These are short enough tail keywords that aren’t already getting impressions in your account.)

 If there’s one thing I love about doing PPC research, it’s when I get to work within display/content networks.

-Having clients that spend a good amount of money on the AdWords Display network, it’s crucial for us to be able to see which contextually relevant sites their competitors are targeting.
+When clients spend a good amount of money on the Google Ads Display network, it’s crucial for us to have visibility into which contextually relevant sites their competitors are targeting.

-A tool like WhatRunsWhere helps you see advertisers and publishers combined, and allows you to keep drilling down to find new specific publisher placements to target, or brand new ancillary audiences you’ve never thought of before.
+A tool like WhatRunsWhere helps you see advertisers and publishers combined.
+It also allows you to keep drilling down to find new specific publisher placements to target, or new ancillary audiences you haven’t tried before.